A combinatorial spanning tree model for knot Floer homology

 from which one can recover the Seifert genus of $L$ \cite{OSzGenus} and determine whether $L$ is fibered \cite{GhigginiFibred, NiFibered}.
 In addition, knot Floer homology categorifies the Alexander polynomial:

 where $|L|$ is the number of components of $L$.

-In 2006, Manolescu-Ozsv{\'a}th-Sarkar discovered an algorithmic way to compute knot Floer homology, starting with a grid diagram presentation of a link \cite{ManolescuOzsvathSarkar}.
-The following year, Ozsv{\'a}th-Szab{\'o} gave an algebro-combinatorial formulation of knot Floer homology using a singular cube of resolutions construction \cite{OSzCube} which takes as input a marked braid-form projection of a knot.
-The purpose of this article is to give an entirely novel combinatorial description of the \emph{$\delta$-graded} knot Floer homology groups, in terms of \emph{spanning trees}.
+In 2006, Manolescu--Ozsv\'ath--Sarkar \cite{ManolescuOzsvathSarkar} and Sarkar--Wang \cite{SarkarWang} discovered algorithms for computing knot Floer homology via Heegaard diagrams in which the counts of holomorphic disks are completely combinatorial.
+The following year, Ozsv\'ath and Szab\'o \cite{OSzCube} gave an algebro-combinatorial formulation of knot Floer homology using a singular cube of resolutions construction which takes as input a marked braid-form projection of a knot.
+The purpose of this article is to give an entirely novel combinatorial description of the \emph{$\delta$-graded} knot Floer homology groups,

+in terms of \emph{spanning trees}.
 Before launching into this description, we provide some background and motivation.

 Let $\DD$ be a connected planar projection of $L$, and color its complementary regions black and white in a checkerboard fashion, so that the unbounded region of $\mathbb{R}^2\minus\DD$ is colored white.
 One forms the \emph{black graph} $B(\DD)$ by placing a vertex in each black region and connecting two vertices by an edge for every crossing of $\DD$ that joins the corresponding regions.
 A \emph{spanning tree} of $B(\DD)$ is a connected, acyclic subgraph of $B(\DD)$ that contains all vertices of $B(\DD)$.
 The Alexander and Jones polynomials of $L$ can be expressed as sums of monomials associated to such trees.
 When $L$ is a knot, for example,